Add some extra light to your holiday decor and make a lit Grinch, using string and LED lights.

 Sand the edges of the plywood just smooth smooth enough that you remove the splinters.

 Step 2.
 Print The Grinch String Art Outline

-Print out the Grinch using my free downloadable image, you can get it here.
+Print out the Grinch using my free downloadable image.
 Your printer may require 15 sheets of paper.